matthew-tfs/mjcb.io/content/about.md

 At the end of my time at Cambrian College I was chosen to represent my class at the [Skills Ontario](http://www.skillsontario.com/) competition in Waterloo, Ontario for IT and Network Support from May 4 to May 6, 2009.
 I ended up winning first place in that competition.
 Several weeks later, I went to the [Skills Canada](https://www.skillscompetencescanada.com/) competition in Charlottetown, PEI for IT and Network Support from May 19 to May 23, 2009, and I also won first place in that category as well.

 I strongly believe in this competition and what it stands for, and I have even volunteered as a judge for that competition in May 2018, 2019, and 2021 at the Skills Ontario Competition in Toronto, Ontario.
 I have written about my [experience](/blog/2024/04/28/skills-competition-retrospective/) with this competition at both the [Skills Ontario](/blog/2024/05/05/skills-ontario-2009-retrospective/) and [Skills Canada](/blog/2024/05/30/skills-canada-2009-retrospective/) competitions.
-In recent years I have even spent some time volunteering at the Skills Ontario competition.

 ## Experience ##